 Posted on 18th December 2018 at 12:47

-The history of palladium
+The history of Palladium

-The amendment stated that from January 2010, it would be compulsory for jewellery items made from palladium alloys to be hallmarked if they were to be sold in the UK, the same as gold, silver and platinum.
+The amendment stated that from January 2010, it would be compulsory for jewellery items made from palladium alloys to be hallmarked if they were sold in the UK, the same as gold, silver and platinum.

-This rise has nothing to do with the jewellery trade and more to do with environmental concerns causing a global shift from diesel to gasoline and hybrid vehicles, which use more palladium in catalytic converters.
+This rise has nothing to do with the jewellery trade and more to do with environmental concerns causing a global shift from diesel to gasoline and hybrid vehicles, which use more Palladium in catalytic converters.

 Because of these vast rises, the savings over the same ring made in platinum have virtually been wiped out overnight.
 So where typically you could have saved over £400 in choosing Palladium, the savings now are close to £100.
 Therefore, you would now only select it if you prefer the lighter weight and feel.

 Unless there is a reversal to these enormous price increases, which appeared highly unlikely, I believe it will spell the end of palladium jewellery and an increase in platinum and gold sales.

 If you would like to discover more about precious metals